Egypt trial: Outcry over al-Jazeera trio's sentencing

-Philip Luther, the group's Middle East and North Africa director, said it was "a dark day for media freedom in Egypt, when journalists are being locked up and branded criminals or 'terrorists' simply for doing their job."'It defies all logic'
+Philip Luther, the group's Middle East and North Africa director, said it was "a dark day for media freedom in Egypt, when journalists are being locked up and branded criminals or 'terrorists' simply for doing their job."

 Australian Foreign Minister Julie Bishop told reporters she was "bitterly disappointed" by the outcome.
 Greste, a former BBC journalist, is an Australian citizen.